-In Ballina Shire, Mining had the highest productivity by industry, generating $729,966 per worker in 2016/17.
+In Ballina Shire, Rental, Hiring and Real Estate Services had the highest productivity by industry, generating $298,389 per worker in 2017/18.

 Worker productivity by industry is calculated by dividing the industry value add by the number of persons employed in that industry.
 It shows which industries generate the most value add per employee.
 Some industry sectors, such as retail trade, are not highly productive per worker, but they employ a lot of people.
 Other industries, such as mining, employ fewer people but generate high levels of productivity.
 Each plays an important role in the economy.